915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ```

-Other types of objects need to be converted â either to a string (in text mode)
+Other types of objects need to be converted – either to a string (in text mode)
-or a bytes object (in binary mode) â before writing them:
+or a bytes object (in binary mode) – before writing them: